mayadata-io/specs/README.md

 and form the building blocks of various line of businesses.
 They are the nerves of action of any modern day enterprise.

-So how do you manage these applications with the advent of **cloud** (*or let's say virtualization*) ?
+So how do you manage these applications with the advent of cloud (*or let's say virtualization*) ?
 These operations are now delegated to managed service providers (*i.e. the so called cloud providers*).
-In addition, there is a burst of micro-service patterned / oriented applications that are hogging the limelight.
-None of these applications want to be tagged as being `monolith`.
 These application now span across clusters, nodes, racks, datacenters, or even regions (*geographies*).
+The question that comes up is: *how do we build, deploy, & manage **millions** of application instances* ?

 Effective tooling that caters to discovery (*i.e. a generic requirement*) & configuration (*i.e. a business/service specific requirement*) are the steps in the right direction.
 These can be termed as